 Program Learning OutcomesCurriculum Code: HUSR-AS

 Students seeking to transfer to a bachelor's degree program are advised to consult the intended transfer institution to ensure a successful transfer.
-The program has agreements with Adelphi University, Molloy College, LIU Post and SUNY at Stony Brook School of Social Welfare which facilitate the acceptance of all credits to each of their bachelor's degree in social work.
+The program has agreements with Adelphi University, Molloy College, LIU Post and Stony Brook University School of Social Welfare which facilitate the acceptance of all credits to each of their bachelor's degree in Social Work.

 |Admission Procedures and Requirements|

 Entering students should have an 80 high school average.
 Students already enrolled in college should have completed 12 college level credits with a 2.8 GPA, including ENG101 and PSY101 with grades of C+ or better.
 All applicants must have satisfactorily completed all required developmental reading and writing courses.
 Maturity, strong interpersonal and communication skills as well as appropriate volunteer experience are preferred for all applicants.
 An interview is required.
 Students are admitted fall and spring.
 Most students who are admitted meet more than the minimum standards.

 |*||Restricted Humanities Elective||3|

 |**♦||HUS101: Introduction to Social Welfare||3|